5

 Students will learn to draw out the stories that are hidden in pictures.
 By examining various pictures of individuals and families students will learn to identify relevant connections.
 They will learn how to represent their unique families in a portrait that will allow the viewer to see who each member is.
 We ask that each student come to class with printouts of a few photographs of the students as a baby and toddler as well as several family photos.

 To dive into the topic of photos as storytellers, we will start with a game in small groups.
 The teacher will collect the baby and toddler pictures of the class and randomly distribute the photos to small groups of students.
 Each group will receive an equal number of pictures of the students in the class.
-They must look at the pictures and try to decipher the following things together and write them on the worksheet (see Additional Resources below).
-Answer the questions of how old is the person in the photograph> Where is the picture taken?
+They must look at the pictures and try to decipher the following things together and write them on the worksheet (send an email to sharonh@anumuseum.org.il to receive the worksheet).
+Answer the questions of how old is the person in the photograph?
+Where is the picture taken?
 A place or event?
 When was the picture taken?
 Can you tell how long ago?
 Is there anyone else in the picture?
 Are there any other clues in the photograph that can help you identify the person in the picture?
 Maybe hair color?
 Eye color?
 Who do you think the person in the picture is?
 The team that manages to identify all the pictures correctly first is the winner.
 Hold up each picture and have the students identify themselves and where, when and who appears in the picture.

 The ANU Museum of the Jewish People in Tel Aviv also uses photographs to tell stories.
 The Mosaic floor of the museum uses family pictures to present today's Jewish culture and identity.
 In this area of the museum there are six photos of families who identify as Jewish from Israel and the world.
 Each family was invited to decide where to take the picture and what objects to include so that viewers would have the best view of who they are.
 Let's look at the photos together.
 (Show the photos from the Additional Resources below.)